JeffHeck/SchoolDataProject/report_expenditures.md

 permalink:
 ---

 This report focuses on school district expenditures.
-WA's school districts and the OSPI generally under report per pupil expenditures (PPE) since they fail to consider capital outlays and interest on debt.
+WA's school districts and the OSPI (Washington Office of Superintendent of Public Instruction) generally under report per pupil expenditures (PPE) since they fail to consider capital outlays and interest on debt.
 A recommended improved definition of per pupil expenditure is used in the following analysis that is similar to the definition used by the NCES (National Center for Education Statistics).